DMacMakes/dmacdocs/content/en/torrens/ise102/week6/index.md

 {{< alert title="Origin Of Term: Scope" color= "primary" >}}
 From the _Online Etymology Dictionary:_

-**Scope:** "extent," 1530s, "room to act,"
-* from Italian _scopo_ "aim, purpose, object, thing aimed at, mark, target,"
-* from Latin _scopus_,
+**Scope:**
-* from Greek _skopos_ "aim, target, object of attention; watcher, one who watches"
+* from Greek _skopos_ / _spek-_ "to observe."
-  * suffixed form of root *_spek-_ "to observe."
 Sense of "distance the mind can reach, extent of view" first recorded c.
 1600.
 {{< /alert >}}

 ## Homework

 ### Code
 1. **Replace psuedocode** in _slots\_skeleton\_2_:
     - getValidBet needs to get bet, check is valid, loop if it isn't valid.
     - showHomeMenuPrompt needs to loop if choice is invalid
 2. **Add** a function to show the 3 random numbers (just fake the data).
 3. **Add** an enum for outcome of spin: no win, pair, three of a kind, three sevens.